Avaiga/guiext-template/README.md

   This command will fail if the environment variable "TAIPY_GUI_DIR" is not set properly.

-The 'front-end' directory will have an additional subdirectory called 'node_modules' where all dependent libraries are installed.
+The 'front-end' directory will have an additional subdirectory called 'node_modules' where all dependent libraries are installed.<br>

 ### Building the JavaScript bundle